LaunchSchoolKalisz/Launch_School_RB130/variable_scope.md

 puts plant_mom(plants_info[3])
 ```

-In the example above, we initialize a local variable on `line 1` to a nested array.
+In the example above, we initialize a local variable called `plants_info` on `line 1` to a nested array.
 On `lines 55-66` we define a method called `plant_mom` which accepts 1 parameter.
-By defining a method, we create a self-contained scope
+By defining a method, we create a self-contained scope, meaning that we can only access variables which are initialized inside of the method body, or variables that are passed into the method.
+We want to give `plant_mom` access to our `plants_info` so we know how much our precious plants need to be watered.

 ```ruby